gforien/gforien/README__eng.md

 ### Hi there 👋

-My name's Gabriel Forien, I'm a french last-year student at INSA Lyon<br>
+My name's Gabriel Forien, I'm a French last-year student at INSA Lyon<br>
-I took `Information Technology` classes at INSA Lyon, which covers various classes about:
+I have a master's degree in `Information Technology`, which covers various classes at INSA:

 <details>
   <summary>